ismailturner/WalmartSalesProject/README.md

     - Afternoon, giving an average rating of 7.02
   - Which time of the day do customers give most ratings per branch?
     - Evening, with an average rating of 7.10
-  - Which day of the week has the best average ratings?
+  - Which day of the week has the highest average ratings?
     - Monday with an average rating of 7.13
-  - Which day of the week has the best average ratings per branch?
+  - Which day of the week has the highest average ratings per branch?
     - Saturday with an average rating per branch of 7.23

 </p>